cisco/mindmeld/docs/source/quickstart.rst

   Pro tip - Academic datasets (though instrumental in researching advanced algorithms), are not always reflective of real-world conversational data.
 Therefore, datasets from popular conferences such as TREC and ACM-SIGDIAL might not be the best choice for developing production applications.

-7. Train the Natural Language Processor classifiers
+Train the Natural Language Processing classifiers
 ---------------------------------------------------

 The Natural Language Processor (NLP) is tasked with comprehending the user's natural language input.
 It analyzes the input using a hierarchy of classification models, with each model assisting the next tier of models by narrowing the problem scope, or in other words, successively narrowing down the “search space”.